 Not all fast options are costly.
 Government-backed programs through the U.S. Small Business Administration (SBA) offer some of the most accessible types of financing, with simplified applications for smaller loan amounts.

+SBA 7(a) Express loans offer up to $500,000 with a quicker turnaround, typically within 36 hours for a decision.
 SBA microloans (usually under $50,000) are ideal for startups and underserved borrowers.
 They're distributed through local nonprofits, so approval criteria tend to be more flexible.

 In contrast, traditional bank loans still offer the best interest rates and longest repayment terms, but they're slow.
 The average bank loan can take several weeks to process, requiring extensive documentation and a strong credit profile.
-For many borrowers, SBA-backed options strike a balance between cost and accessibility.

 Speed vs. Cost Trade-Offs